joebrew/vilaweb/analyses/brexit/README.md

 Welfare
 =======

 **UK:** The pro-Brexit vote was characterized by strong anti-welfare attitudes (ie, brexiteers were largely in favor of reducing State aid to fight inequality).
-Among pro-Brexit voters, 75% were classified as “anti-welfare”, whereas only 30% were pro-welfare
+Among anti-welfare voters, 75% were pro-Brexit, whereas only 30% of libertarian Brits voted in favor of Brexit.

 ![](figures/unnamed-chunk-8-1.png)